FakeItEasy/FakeItEasy/docs/implicit-creation-options.md

 IFakeOptionsBuilder` is preferred, as was done above.
 This abstract class provides default implementations of `Priority` and `CanBuildOptionsForFakeOfType` (although the `Priority` can be overridden if needed).
-If you want to configure a vaierty of Fake types, you may prefer to extend `IFakeOptionsBuilder` directly.
+If you want to configure a variety of Fake types, you may prefer to extend `IFakeOptionsBuilder` directly.
 For example, if you wanted all Fakes to be Strict, you might write something like this: